r-lomba/covid-19-charts/README.md

 <a href="demo-images/05_image.png"><img src="demo-images/05_image.png" width="300"></a>

-### You can also mix a line chart and a bar chart (or even multiple instances of each chart type) as follows:
+### You can also mix a line chart and a bar chart (even multiple instances of each chart type) as follows:
 ```python
 # LET'S PLOTS A COMPLETE CHART!
 # CHOOSE DATAFRAMES OF INTEREST FOR THIS PARTICULAR CHART